ALE Ricci-flat Kahler surfaces and weighted projective spaces: Introduction

-\begin{main} The explicit ALE hyperk\"ahler metrics on complex surfaces constructed by Eguchi-Hanson, Gibbons-Hawking, Hitchin, Kronheimer, and their finite free quotients can be obtained by Tian-Yau techniques. \end{main}
+\begin{cor} The Tian-Yau method rediscovers the metrics constructed by Eguchi-Hanson, Gibbons-Hawking, Hitchin, Kronheimer, and their finite free quotients. \end{cor}

-To prove this theorem we first need to construct a good compactification of a fiber of a deformation.
-The proof of the Theorem \ref{metrics} follows from Theorem \ref{compactification} below, and the uniqueness part of Theorem \ref{classif}.
+These results are an immediate continuation of the second author's work \cite{ALE} and fill in a gap in the understanding of the ALE Ricci-flat K\"ahler surfaces.

-Starting from the classification of ALE Ricci-flat K\"ahler surfaces, we give a natural setting where their methods apply.
-Using Koll\'ar and Shepherd-Barron's classification, we consider compactifications of a fiber of a $\QQ-$Gorenstein deformation as a hypersurface in a weighted projective space.
-These compactifications obey the Tian-Yau conditions and yield ALE metrics on the complement of the divisor at infinity.
-The properties of the compactifications are summarized in the following theorem:
+For ALE hyperk\"ahler surfaces, Kronheimer shows that the canonical model of the surface is an affine hypersurface \cite{kron1}.
+This is essential in showing that complex analytic compactifications exist, and such examples appear in \cite{saito} (for some choice of a complex structure on $A,D,E$ cases) and \cite{craig} (for $A-$type surfaces).
+In this paper, we prove that there is a compactification for any ALE Ricci-flat K\"ahler surface.
+We consider compactifications of a fiber of a $\QQ-$Gorenstein deformation as a hypersurface in a weighted projective space.
+The properties of the compactifications are summarized in the following theorem, and for a more detailed description see Propositions \ref{compactific}, \ref{compact2}, and \ref{comp-def-non-cyclic}:

 \begin{main} Let $M$ be a fiber of a $\QQ-$Gorenstein deformation of a singularity of class $T.$ Then $M$ embeds into a log del Pezzo surface, $\ol M,$ as the complement of a smooth, rational curve, which is a rational multiple of the anticanonical divisor.
 The singularities along the divisor at infinity are all isolated finite cyclic quotients.
-Moreover, if $M$ is associated to a finite cyclic quotient singularity then there are infinitely many minimal compactifications with the above properties. \end{main}
+Moreover, if $M$ is associated to a finite cyclic quotient singularity, then there are infinitely many minimal compactifications with the above properties. \end{main}

 We say that a compactification is minimal if there is no rational component of the divisor at infinity of self-intersection $(-1)$ and passing only through smooth points of $\ol M.$ We recall \cite{km} that a normal complex surface $\ol M$ with at worst log terminal singularities, i.e. quotient singularities, is called a log del Pezzo surface if its anti-canonical divisor $-K_{\ol M}$ is ample.
-We should point out that our constructions verify stronger conditions: if we denote by $C$ the curve at infinity, then the $\QQ-$Cartier divisors $C$ and $-(K_{\ol M}+C)$ are both ample.
+We should point out that our constructions verify stronger conditions: if we denote by $D$ the curve at infinity, then the $\QQ-$Cartier divisors $D$ and $-(K_{\ol M}+D)$ are both ample.